rileymjohnson/java-spark-example/README.md

 You will also want to learn a lot about how Linux works so thatt you can set up and manage servers.
 I would recommend starting with Ubuntu, as it's relatively user friendly and very powerful.

 ## Thanks for reading
 I hope you found this introduction to web programming in Java useful.
-I've included a number of other files in the Github repo, so definitely check them out!
+I've only included a hello world program in this repository, but work with it and see if you can build more complicated things!